 The tennis courts are, perhaps, next to the class-room and the dining hall, scenes of greater activity than any other spot on the campus-the north end of the dormitory might also be excepted.

 We are always on the lookout for good basket ball players.
-The personel of next year's team is already being talked of and with the material we have in view, there is no reason why we cannot put out a winner next year.
+The personel of next year's team is already being talked of aud with the material we have in view, there is no reason why we cannot put out a winner next year.

 "Big League Timber Overlooked" is getting to be a frequent comment since the Freshmen and Seniors have taken to playing ball.
 Class strife is what develops base ball players and under such a system of practice a good college team for next year is an assured fact.

 What a sad thing it would have been if the Profs. and Married Men Inc. had beaten the Seniors in their recent base ball contest.
 No exams for Seniors, no Seniors for Commencement, no commencement for visitors.
-Really the fate of Mc Pherson College depended on the result of the issue.
+Really the fate of Mc

+Pherson College depended on the result of the issue.

 The election of officers of the McPherson College Athletic Association was held at the appointed time.
-The following wern elected to represent us for the ensuing year; President, Homer Lichtenwalter; Vice-president, E. L. Craik; Secretary, Viola Vaniman; Treasurer, Royer Dotzour.
+The following were elected to represent us for the ensuing year; President, Homer Lichtenwalter; Vice-president, E. L. Craik; Secretary, Viola Vaniman; Treasurer, Royer Dotzour.
 Mr. Lichtenwalter has had years of experience as Vice-president and with that preparation will make a capital executive.
 Mr. Dotzour is well known on the Hill as a collector of laundry bills and will be a good man for similar work next year.
-On matters of weighty importance the other two members will be of greater vice.
+On matters of weighty importance the other two members will be of great service.

 Of course we will have our annual Field Meet this spring.
 The plan is to make it a contest between classes.
-With the rivalry existing between them it promises to be an intresting event.
-We have all been grieved to hear of the loss of our death beloved Base Ball Schedule.
+With the rivalry existing between them it promises to be an interesting event.

+We have all been grieved to hear of the loss of our dearly beloved Base Ball Schedule.
 It passed away quietly April 10 surrounded by only those few who had spent those last anxious days with it.
-Lack of nourishment was pronounced as its priccipal ailment.
-The Athletic Committee and the Manager, Mr. Bixby worked hard to maintain life and were even hopefulto the last.
-The deceased consisted of eleven games.
+Lack of nourishment was pronounced as its principal ailment.
+The Athletic Committee and the Manager, Mr. Bixby worked hard to maintain life and were even hopeful to The deceased consisted of eleven games.
 Of the seven which were to be played on the home grounds only four were played.
 The eldest of these was with Washburn and resulted in the handsome score of 17-4 favor of the visitors.
-The secoud with Nickerson College was also lost by a score of 7-2 but we turned the tables on Nebraska Wesleynu when we defeated them by the small figures 3-4.
-The fourth and last with the Salt City Business College was carried on under very adverse circum-tauces in a gale of about seventy miles an hour.
-The game was called in the tenth inning with the score standing 2-2 The members of the team can all be complimented on the manher in which they conducted themselves during those few weeks of suspense.
+The second with Nickerson College was also lost by a score of 7-2 but we turned the tables on Nebraska Wesleyan when we defeated them by the small figures 3-4.
+The fourth and last with the Salt City Business College was carried on under very adverse circumstances in a gale of about seventy miles an hour.
+The game was called in the tenth maning with the score standing 2-2 The members of the team can all be complimented on the manner in which they conducted themselves during those few weeks of suspense.
 No team could have done more faithful practical practice or held together in a better manner.
 The final act of burial service was performed by the president of the Athletic Association.
-The epitaph may be found on the Secretary's hook.
-Teacher---What tense do you use when you say "I sm beautiful?"
-Pupil-Remote past.-Ez.
+The epitaph may be found on the Secretary's book.